joeldev/ADNKit/README.md

 						     completionHandler:handler];
 ```

 Once the completion block is called with a successful response, you are completely good to go and can start using the rest of the API calls.
+You don't even need to set the accessToken on the shared ADNClient, that happens automatically.

 ##### OAuth Authentication